Evidence-Based

 Detox is just the start of the recovery journey, but completing that part is not the end of the battle.
 Knowing what to expect should not scare anyone from going there.
 It should only help them prepare for that initial stage.
 Once that is over, healing can begin, and it can be safer and better with the right team.
 Granite Mountain Behavioral Healthcare hopes to be a resource as you transition into a healthier you after the medical detox process.

-Along with medical help, we offer therapy and counseling according to the patient’s needs.
+Along with medical help, we offer therapeutic support according to the individual person’s needs.
 We also provide activities that can help patients rebuild their lives in a great way.
 Group sessions and volunteering, for example, can help a patient understand their process of recovery.
 But it is a way to help others, learn from others, and to find a new purpose after going through addiction into sobriety.

 Besides the psychiatric and medical aspects of the patient, we believe in healing physically, too.
 That is why we have our very exclusive Recover Strong program.
 It was designed to help healing happen through physical activities, too!
 The neurological and chemical effects of personalized exercise can help fight mental disorders and addiction.
 Additionally, it is another way to meet with others going through the same journey and to better understand what it is all about.